grantmcdermott/ggfixest/cran-comments.md

 ## Overview

-`ggfixest` 0.2.0 is a minor update, which includes some bug fixes and dependency changes.
+`ggfixest` 0.3.0 is a minor update that address some CRAN errors due to a dependency change.

 ## Test environments